hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

-# The Fashionable Quadrille Preceptor containing Paine’s Sets, Lancers, Caledonians, Waltz cotillon, Gallopades, Mazurkas, &c
+# The Fashionable Quadrille Preceptor containing Paine’s Sets, Lancers, Caledonians, Waltz Cotillon, Gallopades, Mazurkas, &c
 ## Thomas Wilson

 ### Preliminary Directions

 It will be necessary to observe the order of Dancing the First Set, as follows:

-Le pantalon is performed twice; first, the top and bottom couples perform the figure, and then the side couples do the same.
+"Le pantalon" is performed twice; first, the top and bottom couples perform the figure, and then the side couples do the same.

-L'été is performed four times; first, the leading lady and opposite gentleman perform the figure; second, the first gentleman and opposite lady third, the lady at the right of top and opposite gentleman; and lastly, the gentleman at the right of top and opposite lady.
+"L'été" is performed four times; first, the leading lady and opposite gentleman perform the figure; second, the first gentleman and opposite lady third, the lady at the right of top and opposite gentleman; and lastly, the gentleman at the right of top and opposite lady.

-La poule is performed four times, in the same order as L’été.
+"La poule" is performed four times, in the same order as L’été.

-La trenise is performed four times; first, the top couple perform the figure; second, the bottom couple; third, the couple at right of top; and lastly, the fourth couple.
+"La trenise" is performed four times; first, the top couple perform the figure; second, the bottom couple; third, the couple at right of top; and lastly, the fourth couple.

-La pastorale is performed four times, in the same order as La trenise.
+"La pastorale" is performed four times, in the same order as La trenise.

-La finale is performed four times, in the same order as L’Ete’.
+"La finale" is performed four times, in the same order as L’Ete’.

 Prior to the commencement of the figure, the first part of the tune should be played over.
-It is usual in dancing this set, to omit either Trenise or Pastorale.
+It is usual in dancing this set, to omit either "Trenise" or "Pastorale".

-_Those Quadrilles which are not contained in the following Pages are danced to Paine’s First Set._
+_Those quadrilles which are not contained in the following pages are danced to Paine’s first set._

-### Paine's First Set
+### Paine's first set

 1. Pantalon.

-	Right and Left
+	Right and left

 	Set and turn partners.